Liked this post? Why not share it?

 Before anything, you should know that there isn’t any specific research about the use of essential oils on children.
 Many people claim that essential oils are good for little kids, but I’d still ask a pediatrician/doctor before using them on my child.

 Using them incorrectly may have a negative impact on your child’s health.
-Mainly because they are still developing and growing and their little bodies are not prepared for such powerful substances.
+Mainly because little kids are still developing and growing meaning that their little bodies are not prepared for such powerful substances.

 Here’s a list of “DO NOT DO IT!”